-FAD marking Buoys ID FAD type Type of visit Date Time Pos sition Estin Estimated catches By-catch es By-catch Observations Latitude Longitude SKJ YFT BET Taxonomic group Estimated catches Unit Specimen released alive (1) (2) (3) (4) (5) (6) (7) (7) (8) (8) (8) (9) (10) (11) (12) (13)
+FAD marking Buoys ID FAD type Type of visit Date Time Pos sition Estin nated co atches By-catch Observations Latitude Longitude SKJ YFT BET Taxonomic group Estimated catches Unit Specimen released alive (1) (2) (3) (4) (5) (6) (7) (7) (8) (8) (8) (9) (10) (11) (12) (13) ••• •••

 (1,2) If FAD marking and associated beacon/buoy ID are absent or unreadable, report it in this section.
-However, if FAD marking and associated beacon/buoy ID are absent or unreadable, the FAD shall not be deployed
+However, if FAD marking and associated beacon/buoy

+ID are absent or unreadable, the FAD shall not be deployed.

-- (3) Anchored FAD, drifting natural FAD or drifting artificial FAD.
+- Anchored FAD, drifting natural FAD or drifting artificial FAD.
+(3)

-- (4) I.e., deployment, hauling, strengthening/consolidation, removing/retrieving, changing the beacon, loss and mention if the visit has been followed by a set.
+- I.e., deployment, hauling, strengthening/consolidation, removing/retrieving, changing the beacon, loss and mention if the visit has been followed by a set.
+(4)

-- (5) dd/mm/yy.
+- (5) dd/mm/yy

-- (6) hh:mm.
+- hh:mm (6)

-- (7) N/S/mm/dd or °E/W/mm/dd.
+- (7)

-- (8) Estimated catches expressed in metric tons.
+- N/S/mm/dd or °E/W/mm/dd Estimated catches expressed in metric tons (8)

-- (9) Use a line per taxonomic group.
+- Use a line per taxonomic group (9)

 - (10) Estimated catches expressed in weight or in number.

-- (11) Unit used.
+- (11) Unit used

 - (12) Expressed as number of specimen.

-(13) If no FAD marking neither associated beacon ID is available, report in this section all available information which may help to describe the FAD and to identify the owner of the FAD.
+- (13) If no FAD marking neither associated beacon ID is available, report in this section all available information which may help to describe the FAD and to identify the owner of the FAD.

 Table 1.
-Codes, names and examples of different types of floating object that should be collected in thefishing logbook as a minimum data requirement.
+Codes, names and examples of different types of floating object that should be collected in the fishing logbook as a minimum data requirement.
 Table from 2016 SCRS report (section 18.2 Table 7).

-Name Example Drifting FAD Bamboo or metal raft Anchored FAD Very large buoy Artificial log resulting from related to human activity (and related to fishing activities) Nets, wreck, ropes Artificial log resulting from human activity (not related to fishing activities) Washing machine, oil tank Natural log of animal origin Carcasses, whale shark Natural log of plant origin Branches, trunk, palm leaf Drifting FAD Anchored FAD Artificial log resulting from related to human activity (and related to fishing activities) Artificial log resulting from human activity (not related to fishing activities) Natural log of animal origin
+Code Name Example DFAD SEP Drifting FAD Bamboo or metal raft AFAD Anchored FAD Very large buoy FALOG Artificial log resulting from related to human activity (and related to fishing activities) Nets, wreck, ropes HALOG Artificial log resulting from human activity (not related to fishing activities) Washing machine, oil tank ANLOG Natural log of animal origin Carcasses, whale shark VNLOG Natural log of plant origin Branches, trunk, palm leaf